Our expertise >

-In 2018, 480 new Mexican employees attended Saverglass training modules conducted in Spanish by internal trainers sent specially from France.
-Practical training, meanwhile, was provided by more than 300 French employees sent to Mexico to support this effort.
-The modules are currently being offered to the 260 employees of MD Verre, a new factory acquired by Saverglass in Belgium.
+In 2018, a cohort of 480 new employees in Mexico participated in Saverglass training modules taught in Spanish by in-house trainers sent from France just for the occasion.
+In addition, over 300 French employees traveled to Mexico to provide hands-on training.
+The modules are now being rolled out to the 260 employees of MD Verre, a Belgian plant acquired by Saverglass in 2019.

 Alongside this original approach, Saverglass has created "hotbeds" in partnership with the professional training centers adjacent to its main site.
 Students with college or university degrees are recruited on permanent contracts and supported for one or two full years to obtain a university or professional degree.

 Saverglass also pursues a policy of dynamic relations with schools and universities in the regions in which it operates (Le Havre, Beauvais, Saint-Omer, Coulommiers).
 The partnerships created translate into offers of internships in France and abroad.
 We are regularly present on school selection panels, as well as at many employment or internship forums.
 We also have exchanges with universities for research work.